straversi/easy-gallery/README.md

 Size: 3.7KB

+The aim is extreme simplicity.
+To have a working gallery, include the script `easy-gallery-min.js`, give each image you want in a gallery a custom class, and include a single line of javascript to set everything up.
+That's it.
+It's not big, ugly, or in your way.

 ## Usage

 The parameter `true` in the constructor specifies that I'm taking advantage of Imgur's url sizing format.